anitameh/anitameh.github.io/_pages/about.md

 I work in tech and have lots of different interests.
 Currently, I'm the product manager for the suite of Aladdin developer and data science tools at [BlackRock](https://www.blackrock.com/aladdin/products/aladdin-studio).

 I am part of what some call the "first class of data scientists," and graduated from Cal (go bears!) right when [Hal Varian was predicting statistics would be sexy](https://flowingdata.com/2009/02/25/googles-chief-economist-hal-varian-on-statistics-and-data/).

 Since then, I've grown up on the front-lines as my field rapidly evolved.

-I've also failed a lot and learned a lot along the way.
-I get most jazzed when I am combining different components of totally different fields, in order to invent new ideas at the intersection of machine learning and product.
-That's manifested by leading my team through ambiguous problem spaces, and being a good listener and question-asker.
+I've also failed a lot, but that's meant I've also gotten to learn a ton, like how to combine different components of totally different fields, in order to invent new ideas at the intersection of machine learning and product.
+I get most jazzed when I can help my team through ambiguous problem spaces, and while deeply investigating user's needs and interesting tech.

 This site is also a place where I aggregate my [writing](https://anitamehrotra.me/), something I love doing and am investing more time towards.
 Lately, I've been fascinated by how we can better bridge the gap between data science and disruptive innovation.